 You have decided to take your fitness goals to the next level by creating your own home gym.
 This is a worthy endeavor and you should be commended.
-Before you can start, though, you need to decide whether you will buy an incline weight bench or a flat weight bench.
+Before you can start, though, you need to decide whether to buy a flat or inclined weight bench.

 Incline vs Flat Bench – what is the difference and why does it matter?

 Flat Weight Bench

 The flat bench can be used for a variety of exercises; you can sit, lay down or stand next to it.
 You can exercise on it using dumbbells, barbells or even kettlebells.
 It is the piece of equipment that people know the best, and they trust it more.
 That is why the flat bench is one of the more popular pieces of equipment in the gym.

 For example, when lying on your back you can use it for a chest press; while sitting you can support your lower half while doing shoulder exercises; and if you stand next to the bench you can use it to support your body while doing rows for your back.

 Jeremy Gray from Muscle & Strength explains that the flat bench is an integral part of one of the most referenced benchmarks (no pun intended) of fitness: the bench press.
 Gray argues that the flat bench press is one of 3 exercises that are a must for all gym-goers.

 In addition to seated and supine movements, flat benches do double-duty as a platform for exercises such as step-ups and box jumps.
 If you do not have wooden boxes at your gym, a flat bench can fill in.